xster/flutter-wiki/Hot-Reload.md

 * Adding a field to a class.
 * Removing a field from a class.

-If you make a change from the list above, you need to restart your app to see that change.
+If you make a change from the list above, you need to restart your app using the `R` command to see that change.

 ## Roadmap